-Whether expert, freak, beginner or simply pleasure skier, everyone will find their slope at Kitzbühel.
+Whether expert, freak, beginner or simply pleasure skier, everyone will find their slope in Kitzbühel.
 The Mausefalle on the Streif, where the annual Hahnenkamm Race takes place, is extremely steep.
 The key spots - Ganslernhang, Hausbergkante and Mausfalle - are famous throughout the world.
-For pleasure skiers, wide slopes lead across expansive alm fields and through forest glades.
+For pleasure skiers, wide slopes lead across expansive mountain fields and through forest glades.
 You can ski from Kitzbühel to Pass Thurn and back.
 The slopes are all very wide and perfectly groomed.